mcosovic/JuliaGrid.jl/docs/src/tutorials/dcOptimalPowerFlow.md

 \end{aligned}
 ```

-In essence, the DC optimal power flow aims to minimize the objective function associated with the costs of generator active power output while ensuring the fulfillment of all constraints.
-This optimization task plays a pivotal role in effectively managing electrical power systems.
-By striking a balance between cost reduction and constraint adherence, the DC optimal power flow contributes to efficient and reliable electricity supply in complex grid environments.
+Essentially, the DC optimal power flow is focused on the minimization of the objective function related to the costs associated with the active power output of generators, all while ensuring the satisfaction of various constraints.
+This optimization task holds a crucial role in the efficient and timely management of electrical power systems.
+However, it is important to note that the solutions provided by the DC optimal power flow are approximate in nature.

 ---